vecchioBlister/vim-markdown-utils/README.md

 MarkdownFootnote()
 ------------------

-Add a footnote to the current line, then start editing.
+Add a footnote to the current line, then start editing at the end of the file.
-It also saves a mark ("n" is default), to jump back to the previous line.
-You can also press `<c-o>`, but (as per vim's default functionality), you will just jump back to the line, not the exact point.
+It also saves a mark ("n" is default), to jump back to the source line.
+> You can also press `<c-o>`, but (as per vim's default functionality), you will just jump back to the line, not the exact point.

 Example: